 We also offer extended hours appointments from 18:30 until 19:30 on Monday and Tuesday evenings and one Saturday nurse clinic per month.

-Extended hours are for pre-booked appointments only and our reception telephone lines remain closed during this time.
+Extended hours are for pre-booked appointments only.

 When extended hours sessions fall on a Bank Holiday full re-provision will be made within the same week.

-Patients can contact the NHS out of hours service when the practice is closed by dialling 111 (one, one, one).
+Patients can contact the NHS out of hours service when the Practice is closed by dialling 111 (one, one, one).

 Calls to the NHS 111 service are free from landlines or mobile phones.

-You can call NHS 111 if you need medical help or advice outside of practice hours or if you are uncertain what service you need.
+You can call NHS 111 if you need medical help or advice outside of Practice hours or if you are uncertain what service you need.
 It is not for routine enquiries such as booking appointments, repeat prescriptions or test results.

 You can call 111 when you need medical help fast but it’s not a 999 emergency.
 NHS 111 is a fast and easy way to get the right help, whatever the time.